 Many times all the buyer wants to make a decision to buy is an appreciation of the situation, not a technical explanation of it.

 For instance, consider the driver who takes his vehicle to the mechanic because only the front windows aren’t opening.
-To the question, “What was wrong?” the mechanic could choose to share the technical explanations of faulty wiring, burnt fuse or broken switch (and inviting more questions in the process); or, as he receives payment for the job done, he could just say, “It wasn’t much; just like a bulb ikichomeka (blowing) in your house.”
+To the question, “What was wrong?” the mechanic can share the technical explanations of faulty wiring, burnt fuse or broken switch (and inviting more questions in the process).
+Alternatively, as he receives payment for the job done, he could just say, “It wasn’t much.
+Just like a bulb ikichomeka (blowing) in your house.”
 Or, to show that the grating sound coming from the engine is not a serious problem, he could put the buyer driver at ease, by equating it to the common cold.
 “Ni homa tu.”

-And so to them, a confident “Companies X and Y (whom they respect) have doubled their profits with this service” is adequate.
-You will know you are dwelling on the wiring when the executive takes a keener interest on his cell phone or remembers an email he was to respond to.
+And so to them, close Faster simplify the sale, with a confident “Companies X and Y (whom they respect) have doubled their profits with this service” is adequate.
+You will know you are dwelling on the wiring when the executive takes a keener interest on his cell phone.
+Or, remembers an email he was to respond to.
 And you move that further away from closing the sale.
-Decision makers also include the SME owner; when he contracts the auditor or website developer he just wants to know that they know what needs to be done and are competent enough to do it.
+Decision makers also include the SME owner.
+When he contracts the auditor or website developer he just wants to know that they know what needs to be done and are competent enough to do it.

-Further, you can also use similes (the mechanism that powers our lifts is as silent as the turbines that power your factory); allusion (delaying approving this decision will make the losses you incurred with the failed Project Hercules look like child’s play); imagery (you’ll be wowed by how loud the silence at our exclusive resort is); metaphors, storytelling, anecdotes, and dozens others you can use.
+Further, you can also use similes (the mechanism that powers our lifts is as silent as the turbines that power your factory) or allusion (delaying approving this decision will make the losses you incurred with the failed Project Hercules look like child’s play).
+In addition there is imagery (you’ll be wowed by how loud the silence at our exclusive resort is) and metaphors, storytelling, anecdotes, and dozens others you can use.

 These simple explanations dispense of unnecessary debilitating details and accelerate the sale to a close.